Skip to Content

 4. We can get four seasons in a day

 Even if you check and double-check the weather forecast, the weather in Ireland in March likes to keep you on your toes, so don’t be shocked if you experience rain, snow, and even sunshine on a single day (even in March!).
-That’s why we always recommend packing warm layers and some waterproofs to keep you warm and dry in case of bad weather.
+That’s why I always recommend packing warm layers and some waterproofs to keep you warm and dry in case of bad weather.
 If it’s sunny, you can just take them off and put them in a backpack!

 1. The essentials